telatin/seqfu2/docs/tools/cat.md

 ## Output

 It is possible to pass both FASTA and FASTQ inputs, but `seqfu cat` keeps a single output format instead of producing a mixed stream.
 By default the first printed record selects the output format.
-Use `--fasta` to normalize mixed inputs to FASTA, or `--fastq` when FASTA records should be emitted with the default quality value.
+Use `--fasta` to normalize mixed inputs to FASTA, or `--fastq` when FASTA records should be emitted with a synthetic quality value.
+The `-q`/`--fastq-qual` option sets that quality as a **Phred score** (not an ASCII character or encoding offset).
+The default of `33` produces the character `B` in standard Phred+33 encoding, which corresponds to ~99.95% base-call accuracy.
+To assign a different quality, pass the desired Phred score directly, e.g. `--fastq-qual 40` for `I` (Q40) or `--fastq-qual 0` for `!` (Q0).
 Using `--list` the simple list of records matching the criteria will be printed.
 When multiple input files are provided, `--max-bp` is applied separately to each input file.